DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

    appropriately, and change the language near the end of the command if necessary.
 You will also need to change the path to your phpunit.xml file.

-   Note that you can edit the test file that you are running, to make it run just a subset of the screenshots and tests.
-To do this, find the member variable $notRunList, change its name to $runList, and change 'skip' to another value to run it (see the definitions in the UserGuideDemoTestBase.php file).

-3. Assuming the test run succeeds, you should see some output that tells you where the backups and screenshot files have been stored.
+5. Assuming the test run succeeds, you should see some output that tells you where the backups and screenshot files have been stored.
 You can copy the .gz files in the backup directories into the "backups" directory under this directory, in the subdirectory for the appropriate language, and commit